-A Licenced Carrier under the Telecommunications Act 1997 - signed documentation from a Registered Professional Engineer of Queensland - electrical engineer.
+A Licenced Carrier under the Telecommunications Act 1997- (signed documentation from a Registered Professional Engineer Queensland -electrical engineer.)

-6.0 ASSET MANAGEMENT
+11.0 ASSET MANAGEMENT

-- 6.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 6.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
+- 11.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 11.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
 This includes the reinstatement of any existing traffic signs or pavement markings that may have been removed or damaged.

-7.0 OPERATING PROCEDURES
+12.0 OPERATING PROCEDURES

-7.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials, or parking of construction machinery or contractors' vehicles must not occur within McKenzie Road or Ridgelands Road.
+12.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
+Storage of materials, or parking of construction machinery or contractors' vehicles must not occur within Geoff Wilson Drive or Norman Road.